In Memory of Wes and Frances Van Nattan

 Never quit looking for the coming of Jesus Christ,

-And, never quit telling me, until he died, that "He will never leave us or forsake us."
+And, never quit telling me, until he died, "Keep looking up."

 he later pastored in the Northhampton, UK,